Ogden tables

 The Ogden tables are a set of statistical tables and other information for use in court cases in the UK.
 Their purpose is to make it easier to calculate future losses in personal injury and fatal accident cases.

 The tables take into account life expectancy and provide a range of discount rates from -2.0% to 3.0% in steps of 0.5%.
-The discount rate is fixed by the Lord Chancellor under section 1 of the Damages Act 1996; as of 15 July 2019, this rate is -0.25%.
-The discount rate in Northern Ireland is -1.5%.
+The discount rate is fixed by the Lord Chancellor under section 1 of the Damages Act 1996.
+Effective 11 January 2025, this rate increased from -0.25% to 0.5% in England and Wales.
+The discount rate in both Scotland and Northern Ireland had already been set at 0.5% following reviews by the Government Actuary's Department, effective 26 September 2024.

 The full and official name of the tables is Actuarial Tables with explanatory notes for use in Personal Injury and Fatal Accident Cases, but the unofficial name became common parlance following the Civil Evidence Act 1995, where this shorthand name was used as a subheading – Sir Michael Ogden QC having been the chairman of the Working Party for the first four editions.